Pediatric fertility preservation

 The main benefit of fertility preservation is that it can help give your child the opportunity to have biological children in the future if they choose.
 Our team is by your side to help you make an informed decision and weigh the risks and benefits.

-What are the risks of Pediatric Fertility Preservation?
+What are the risks with pediatric fertility preservation?

 The risks vary based on the method of fertility preservation.
 If your child undergoes a procedure, there is a small risk of bleeding, infection and pain/discomfort after the procedure.